 Social media companies were often uncomfortable with the intense pressure they were under from the government to censor their users.
 For instance, files reported on by Matt Taibbi show Twitter executives internally debating how they could ignore government pressure.

-Meta CEO Mark Zuckerberg told Joe Rogan in August 2022 that the F.B.I. warned him about Hunter Biden’s laptop just weeks before the 2020 election and based on that Facebook made it difficult to share the story.
+Meta CEO Mark Zuckerberg told Joe Rogan in August 2022 that the F.B.I. warned him about Hunter Biden’s laptop just weeks before the 2020 election and based on that, Facebook made it technically difficult for its users to share the story.
 “When we take down something that we’re not supposed to, that’s the worst,” Zuckerberg told Rogan.

 More than 50 former U.S. intelligence officers falsely issued a statement saying the laptop story was “Russian propaganda.”
 Based on that, Twitter not only blocked posts about it, but suspended The New York Post’s account as it was the Post that broke the story.